How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Should you choose to, that’s the one thing in beekeeping you will have complete control over.
 You only need to take care that your creative flair doesn’t harm the bees.

-You do this by ensuring that the painted surfaces are outside the hive, and where possible, keep the toxicity of the paint to a minimum.
+You do this by ensuring that the painted surfaces are outside the hive and, where possible, keeping the toxicity of the paint to a minimum.
 That’s all there is to it.

 Happy Painting to you.